 - Lemon Juice - Freshly squeezed is recommended.

-- Garlic - Fresh as opposed to powder.
+- Garlic - Fresh as opposed to powder is a must.

 Secret Ingredient: Sour Cream!